19 Unique Places To Visit In Venice You Will Love

 San Zaccaria

 If you love to walk and explore the area near St. Mark’s Square, just a 10-minute walk from the hustle and bustle of Venice, you can visit San Zaccaria Church.
-Although its exterior is unassuming, you will love the massive paintings covering the walls dating back to the 16 and 17th centuries.
+Although its exterior is unassuming, you will love the massive paintings covering the walls, dating back to the 16th and 17th centuries.
 The highlight of this church is the San Zaccaria flooded crypt underneath.
+Walking through the catacombs is a fantastic and unique experience.
+San Zaccaria Church’s entrance is free, and there is a small fee to visit the crypt and have the paintings lit up.

 Offbeat Venice Squares and Campos